Cuba Family Holiday

 Group Size: 2 - 16.

-Vinales - Cueva del Indio (Cave visit with boat trip).
+Vinales - Cueva del Indio - Cave Visit including boat trip.

-Vinales - Half-day Valley Walking Tour including Tobacco Farmhouse (Guide included).
+Vinales - Half-day Valley Walking Tour including Tobacco Farmhouse.

 Soroa - Waterfall hike and swim.